BestMasterChief/meme_stock_insight/README.md

 ## 🎪 The Meme Stock Lifecycle

-Our advanced AI (Arathmatic Ignorance, not Artificial Intelligence) analyzes multiple factors to determine where each stock sits in the classic meme stock journey:
+Our advanced AI (Arithmetic Ignorance, not Artificial Intelligence) analyzes multiple factors to determine where each stock sits in the classic meme stock journey:

 - **Volume Spikes**: When trading volume goes brrrr
 - **Reddit Mentions**: Ape activity tracking across subreddits